Agnė Vaiciukevičiūtė: Education

 She graduated from the Mykolas Biržiška Gymnasium in Vilnius in 2008 and following enrolled into the Vilnius Technical University to study business management from where she obtained a BSc in 2012 and a MSc in social sciences in 2019.

 Academic career

 She was employed as a researcher by several think tanks such as the Center for European Policy Analysis in Washington, D.C. or the Centre of Excellence in Population Ageing Research (CEPAR) in Australia.
-She became the Vilnius Tech's Vice-Dean of Strategic Partnership in 2016 a post she held until 2020.
-In 2020 she became an associate professor at the Business Management Department of the Vilnius Technical University.
+She became the Vilnius Tech's Vice-Dean of Strategic Partnership in 2016, a post she held until 2020.
+In 2020 she became an associate professor at the Business Management Department of Vilnius Technical University.

 Political career

 She was the public advisor to the municipal council of Vilnius between 2015/2016 and a co-founder of the Freedom Party in 2020.
 Since January 2021, she is the Deputy Minister of Transport and Communications.
-After her 4-day visit to Taiwan in August 2022, China imposed sanctions on her.
+After a four-day visit to Taiwan in August 2022, China imposed sanctions on her.